 - Tu-Lus bakery has more cupcakes than you can handle.
 Babycakes is another option for those with a sweet tooth — I love their mint cupcakes.

 - For everything else under the sun, see this insanely comprehensive map put together by the Gluten-Free Globetrotter, listing hundreds of grocery and dining options.
+She also has a new book (as of 2015) with detailed lists of where to eat in New York if you’re gluten-free.

 Hope everyone is having a great summer,